๐Ÿ“šSignal Processing

 Infinite Impulse Response (IIR) Filtering

-Compare: FIR vs. IIR—both are digital filters, but FIR guarantees stability and linear phase at the cost of efficiency, while IIR achieves sharper responses with fewer computations but risks instability and phase distortion.
-Exam tip: if a question emphasizes phase preservation, FIR is the answer; if it emphasizes efficiency, think IIR.
+Compare: FIR vs. IIR: FIR guarantees stability and linear phase at the cost of more computation, while IIR achieves sharper responses with fewer coefficients but risks instability and phase distortion.
+If a question emphasizes phase preservation, FIR is the answer.
+If it emphasizes efficiency or analog filter equivalence, think IIR.

 Fundamental Signal Operations

-These operations are the building blocks that connect time-domain processing to frequency-domain analysis.
+These operations are the building blocks connecting time-domain processing to frequency-domain analysis.
 Understanding convolution and correlation is essential because they underpin filtering, system analysis, and signal detection.

 Convolution